jonobr1/two.js/wiki/documentation/effects/gradient/README.md

 | `object` | The object to make observable. |

 Convenience function to apply observable qualities of a [Two.Gradient](/documentation/gradient) to any object.
-Handy if you'd like to extend the {@link Two.Gradient} class on a custom class.
+Handy if you'd like to extend the [Two.Gradient](/documentation/gradient) class on a custom class.